How to Fix Logitech Mouse Lagging in Windows 11, 10

 • Ensure the surface is flat and clean.

-• Try connecting the mouse to a different device to see if the problem is with the system or mouse.
+• Try connecting the mouse to a different device to see if the problem is with the system or the mouse.

 Fix 2: Test the Mouse Connection